microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 ![PsiStudio Visualization 2](Images/PsiStudio-2.png)

-As we can see, the VAD signal seems to be mostly correct, but with many little fluctuations up and down corresponding to when the high-frequency and high-variance LogEnergy stream flickered across our boundary of 7.
+As we can see, the VAD signal seems to be mostly correct, but with many little fluctuations up and down corresponding to when the high-frequency, high-variance LogEnergy stream flickered across our boundary of 7.

 Let's try to filter out these fluctuations.
-The logic we'll aim for is to have the VAD signal switch from 0 to 1 only when it has been above the threshold for some span of time, and from 1 to 0 only when it has been below the threshold for a span of time.
+The logic we'll aim for is to have the VAD signal switch from __false__ to __true__ only when it has been above the threshold for some span of time, and from __true__ to __false__ only when it has been below the threshold for a span of time.
 In order to determine how long that span of time should be, we'll need a rough estimate of the length of the fluctuations we're trying to filter out.

 Let's use the scroll wheel to zoom closer into a segment of data.
 By clicking the three clock buttons at the top, we'll see some additional timing information above the data.
 Let's shift-left-click and shift-right-click to define the start and end points of an interval around one of the fluctuations:

 ![PsiStudio Visualization 3](Images/PsiStudio-3.png)

 As we can see from the timing information, the __Selection End__ relative to the __Selection Start__ is about 140 ms. This tells us that the selection is about 140 ms wide.
-To be safe, let's use a time span of 300 ms when deciding whether we can safely switch the VAD output from 0 to 1 or vice versa.
+To be safe, let's use a time span of 300 ms when deciding whether we can safely switch the VAD output from __false__ to __true__ or vice versa.
 Let's go back to the code.

 ## Filtering the VAD signal